starpit/spnl/README.md

 :rocket: [Playground](https://pages.github.ibm.com/cloud-computer/spnl/?qv=false) **|** [Poster](./docs/poster-20250529.pdf)

 What if we had a **SQL for GenAI**?
-Span Queries is an attempt to provide a declarative query foundation for writing scale-up and scale-out interactions with large language models (LLMs).
-A span query allows messages to be arranged into a map/reduce-style tree of generation calls.
-When LLM calls are arranged in this way, they can be *planned* so as to a) improve the quality of generated output; b) increase cache locality on the model server.
+Span Queries provide a declarative query foundation for writing scale-up and scale-out interactions with large language models (LLMs).
+A span query allows messages to be arranged into a map/reduce tree of generation calls.
+When LLM calls are arranged in this way into bulk (multi-generation) queries, they can be *planned* so as to:

+- improve the quality of generated output, because map/reduce is an inference scaling technique
+- increase the efficacy of attention mechanisms and KV cache locality, because the query expresses data dependencies
+- allow for lightweight clients, because the queries express data access in a declarative way that can be managed server-side

 ## Concretely Speaking, What is a Span Query?